devops329/devops/instruction/jwtPizzaServiceInfrastructureAutomation/jwtPizzaServiceInfrastructureAutomation.md

    Note that it does take a few minutes for the database to stop or start.

-If you do chose an option to that deletes and recreates your database, either manually or with automation, then will need to update the DB_HOSTNAME secret in your GitHub Actions workflow since a new hostname will be generated.
+If you do choose an option that deletes and recreates your database, either manually or with automation, then you will need to update the DB_HOSTNAME secret in your GitHub Actions workflow since a new hostname will be generated.
 You will also lose any data you have stored in the database unless you take a snapshot before you delete the database and then restore it after you recreated it.

 ## ☑ Assignment